 Well, weirdness kicked in again today with the Silk Purse booking a therapy class of some sort which finished at 1:30pm.
 My closing show day was scheduled for Noon (as usual)!
 And again, I had no warning.
-In shock, disbelief, and anger, I paced the grounds by the entrance, left to explain to people coming to see the show why they weren't able to enter.
-I eventually went for a drive to de-stress.
+In shock, disbelief, I paced the grounds by the entrance, left to explain to people coming to see the show why they weren't able to enter.
+I eventually went for a drive to de-stress while waiting.
 Always best to pull away and regroup in times like this.
-This was my closing weekend, and after being on site for weeks, much to the pleasure of the viewers and the Board, volunteers and staff of the gallery, and this is how my closing weekend is treated?
-Once the heat has dissipated some, I will be putting my thoughts and recommendations of paper.
-If anything, for the artists that follow me.

 And, on schedule as in the past month, my friend, the eagle, made an appearance, just as I needed him.
 I hold a special thank you in my heart for that beautiful noble bird.